StudioFuel/wp-paginate/readme.txt

 In addition to increasing the user experience for your visitors, it has also been widely reported that pagination increases the SEO of your site by providing more links to your content.

-Starting in version 1.1, WP-Paginate can be used to paginate posts as well as post comments!
+Starting in version 1.1, WP-Paginate can also be used to paginate post comments!

 == Installation ==